tylerlum/live_plotter/README.md

 # Installing

 Install:

 ```
 pip install live_plotter
 ```

 # Usage

-In this library, we have `LivePlotter` and `FastLivePlotter`. `LivePlotter` is more flexible and dynamic, but this results in slower updates. `FastLivePlotter` requires that the user specify the figure's shape from the beginning, but this allows it to update faster by modifying an existing plot rather than creating a new plot from scratch.
+In this library, we have two axes of variation.
+The first axis of variation is using either `LivePlotter` or `FastLivePlotter`. `LivePlotter` is more flexible and dynamic, but this results in slower updates. `FastLivePlotter` requires that the user specify the figure's shape from the beginning, but this allows it to update faster by modifying an existing plot rather than creating a new plot from scratch.
 Please refer to the associated example code for more details.
+The second axis of variation is using either `LivePlotter` or `LivePlotterGrid`. `LivePlotter` creates 1 plot, while `LivePlotterGrid` creates a grid of plots.

+Lastly, you can add `save_to_file_on_close=True` to save the figure to a file when the live plotter is deleted (either out of scope or end of script).
+You can add `save_to_file_on_exception=True` to save the figure to a file when an exception occurs.
+Note this feature is experimental.

+Options:

+- `LivePlotter`

+- `LivePlotterGrid`

+- `FastLivePlotter`

+- `FastLivePlotterGrid`

 ## Live Plotter

 ```
 python live_plotter.py
 ```